kitzeslab/opensoundscape/docs/index.rst

 The documentation is organized into the following sections:

-**Introduction**: Quick Start Guide and resources for bioacoustic analyses
+**Introduction**:

    * Quick Start Guide
    * Links to resources
    * Orientation for PyTorch users

 **Installation**:

-    * Installation instructions for Windows, Mac, and Linux operating systems
-        * For cluster or cloud environments, follow the Linux operating system instructions
+    * Installation instructions for Windows, Mac, and Linux operating systems.
+For cluster or cloud environments, follow the Linux operating system instructions
     * Instructions for using OpenSoundscape with different utilities, e.g. Jupyter, Google Colab, and Poetry (for contributors)

 **Tutorials**:

   * Step-by-step guides for how to use OpenSoundscape's common functions.
   * These tutorials include code, examples, and downloadable data.
   * All tutorials are written as Jupyter Notebooks that can be downloaded and run on your own computer or run on Google Colab.

 **Classifiers 101**:

     * An introduction to a philosophy for training and using classifiers, influenced by our lab's work using bioacoustic classifiers for large-scale bioacoustic monitoring of animal sounds

 **Codebase Documentation**:

     * Documentation for the entire API ("application programming interface") of OpenSoundscape: its functions (and their arguments) and classes (and their methods).